foundev/foundev.github.io/_posts/2020-02-03-getting-started-cassandra-part1.md

 #### YOLO rebuild with repair

-This will probably overstream it's share of data and honestly a lot of folks do this for some reason in practice:
+This will probably over stream it's share of data and honestly a lot of folks do this for some reason in practice:

 * leave repair jobs running
 * run `nodetool rebuild` on each node in the new dc only, if it dies for some reason, rerunning the command will resume the process.